FirasKahlaoui/FirasKahlaoui/README.md

 ## <picture><img src="https://img.icons8.com/clouds/100/000000/resume.png" width=50px></picture> **About me**

 Hello!
-My name is Firas Kahlaoui, a passionate and dedicated Computer Science student specializing in Big Data.
-As a self-taught data analyst, I am always eager to explore new technologies and deepen my understanding of programming languages.
-My journey in the tech world is fueled by my curiosity and love for continuous learning.
+I'm **Firas Kahlaoui**, a passionate Computer Science student specializing in Big Data.
+As a data scientist, I thrive on exploring new technologies and enhancing my programming skills.

 ### What I Do:
 - **Big Data Analysis:** Extracting insights from large datasets.